-New Image College of Fine Arts was founded nearly three decades ago and has come to be a college of fine arts offering career choices in professional acting, teen acting, make-up artistry and esthetics.
+New Image College of Fine Arts was founded over three decades ago and has come to be a college of fine arts offering career choices in professional acting, teen acting, make-up artistry and esthetics.

-Charlotte Dyke initially conceived of New Image as a fashion company and agency focusing on work with women and teens in the development of self-improvement skills.
-Over the years, and under the following guidance of her daughter, Charie, and Charie's husband, John Craig, New Image is now one of the most sought after colleges for individuals seeking a path to a new future.
+Charlotte Dyck initially conceived of New Image as a fashion company and agency focusing on work with women and teens in the development of self-improvement skills.
+Over the years, and under the following guidance of her daughter, Charie, and Charie’s husband, John Craig, New Image is now one of the most sought after colleges for individuals seeking a path to a new future.
 The college has continued to change and grow over the years, to meet the demands of an ever changing society, and will follow this course, as it helps people on their particular path.
 But to truly appreciate all that New Image has to offer, one must become familiar with the source of this inspiration to help others.

-Charlotte Dyke is "a ray of sunshine".
+Charlotte Dyck is “a ray of sunshine”.
 Warm, friendly and enthusiastic, she is the smile that melts the day.
 She loves and cares about people, and this is evident in how she has chosen to live her life.
 For over forty-two years her whole focus, both career and lifestyle, has been in service of others, in an attempt to make the world a better place: and she has succeeded.

 In 1958, at the Briercrest Bible College in Saskatchewan, Charlotte enrolled in a three year theology course on adolescent and child development (ETTA Certified).
 In those three years she gathered over one-thousand hours of practical experience and training.
 A portion of these hours involved the summers she worked as a camp counselor to young women and children both in Canada and the United States.
 With eight to twelve girls to each rustic cabin, and one girl training to be a counselor, Charlotte became both guide and friend to numerous young girls.